-- AMR water meters and computer based water auditing software.
-The AMR software alerts the CoLV utility billing staff to end users with slow leaks, high usages, defective irrigation systems or any combination of these situations. - The CoLV has abandoned the use of the leaky legacy PVC and ductile iron piping systems, becoming the second City in the US to adopt the sole use of the leak free fused HDPE pipe for all future distribution piping that will be installed in its water, wastewater, and reuse water distribution systems.
-Currently, 30% of the water distribution system, 65% of the wastewater force main system, and 41% of the reuse water transmission lines are leak free fused HDPE pipe. - CoLV strategies to minimize distribution flushing water losses that include the following: - Looping dead end waterlines within a pressure plane. - Looping dead end waterlines between pressure planes. - Developing an innovative tank mixing process for ground storage tanks that eliminated the need to flush the Ground Storage Tank (GST) because of high Trihalomethanes levels.
+- AMI Fixed Based water metering system and software provides utility billing, and the utility department with almost real time consumption data.
+It will automatically notify utility billing of customers that have high consumption so staff can contact them.
+It can detect leaks in the City system which are nearby a specific meter.
+Also, this system's software has a customer portal which allows customers to monitor their daily water consumption.
+As of September 2023, only 11% of our customers have registered to use this portal. - The CoLV has abandoned the use of the leaky legacy PVC and ductile iron piping systems, becoming the second City in the US to adopt the sole use of the leak free fused HDPE pipe for all future distribution piping that will be installed in its water, wastewater, and reuse water distribution systems.
+Currently, approximately 42% of the water distribution system, 73% of the wastewater force main system, and 41% of the reuse water transmission lines are leak free fused HDPE pipe. - CoLV strategies to minimize distribution flushing water losses that include the following: - Looping dead end waterlines within a pressure plane. - Looping dead end waterlines between pressure planes. - Developing an innovative tank mixing process for ground storage tanks that eliminated the need to flush the Ground Storage Tank (GST) because of high Trihalomethanes levels.

-- Chlorine injection stations have been placed strategically throughout the water distribution system in order to avoid the need for excessive flushing in order to keep chlorine residuals in compliance with Texas Commission for Environmental Quality (TCEQ) regulations. - A proactive leak detection program is being used to decrease water loss in the water distribution system. - At Water Treatment Plant #1 (WTP1), backwash water and sludge blanket draw down water is sent to the WWTP where it is processed into reuse water. - Water Treatment Plant #2 (WTP2) was decommissioned in April 2017. - At Water Treatment Plant #3 (WTP3), backwash water is decanted and mixed with the raw water inflow to the water plant. - Reuse water from the WWTP is used to irrigate the Lago Vista Golf Course (LVGC) and Highland Lakes Golf Course (HLGC).
-The Grille at Highland Lakes uses reuse water to irrigate its 2 acres of grass surrounding the restaurant. - The CoLV is planning to start irrigating local ball fields with reuse water instead of purchased water as the supply of reuse water increases and becomes available.
+- Chlorine injection stations have been placed strategically throughout the water distribution system in order to avoid the need for excessive flushing in order to keep chlorine residuals in compliance with Texas Commission for Environmental Quality (TCEQ) regulations. - A proactive leak detection program is being used to decrease water loss in the water distribution system. - At Water Treatment Plant #1 (WTP1), backwash water and sludge blanket draw down water is sent to the WWTP where it is processed into reuse water. - At Water Treatment Plant #3 (WTP3), backwash water is decanted and mixed with the raw water inflow to the water plant. - Reuse water from the WWTP is used to irrigate the Lago Vista Golf Course (LVGC) and Highland Lakes Golf Course (HLGC).
+The Grille at Highland Lakes uses reuse water to irrigate its 2 acres of grass surrounding the restaurant. - At this time, CoLV is unable to irrigate local ball fields with reuse water.
+The City's current WWTP process only provides Type 2 treatment.
+As per TCEQ, Type 2 effluent is not allowed to be used to irrigate ball fields.
+The City is still exploring options to achieve Type 1 treatment at the WWTP, but costs are the deciding factor.